Chun-wei-Ho/Jose-Antonio_LoverBus/README.md

 # Jose-Antonio_LoverBus
-Jose Antonio LoverBus is a project of a lover bus.
+> Jose Antonio LoverBus is a project of a lover bus.
-The website will show a map that where the lover bus is.
+> The website will show a map that where the lover bus is.
-Catch up and hold up on it!
+> Catch up and hold up on it!

+The website allows users to record their certain feelings and expectation about a place.
+They can also plan a new trip with this website.
+Join us and have fun in your journey!

 ### Authors
 | 組員             | 貢獻                           |